LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>10</sup> Hear, O LORD, and have mercy upon me: LORD, be thou my helper.
 <sup>11</sup> Thou hast turned for me my mourning into dancing: thou hast put off my sackcloth, and girded me with gladness;
 <sup>12</sup> To the end that [my] glory may sing praise to thee, and not be silent.
 O LORD my God, I will give thanks unto thee for ever.

 ## Chapter 31

-<sup>1</sup> «To the chief Musician, A Psalm of David.» In thee, O LORD, do I put my trust; let me never be ashamed: deliver me in thy righteousness.
+> _To the chief Musician, A Psalm of David._

+<sup>1</sup> In thee, O LORD, do I put my trust; let me never be ashamed: deliver me in thy righteousness.
 <sup>2</sup> Bow down thine ear to me; deliver me speedily: be thou my strong rock, for an house of defence to save me.
 <sup>3</sup> For thou [art] my rock and my fortress; therefore for thy name’s sake lead me, and guide me.
 <sup>4</sup> Pull me out of the net that they have laid privily for me: for thou [art] my strength.